 - You must have kept this logbook for one complete year in 2009 or a later year.

-- Your business use of your vehicle for the year you are using the simplified logbook must be within 10% of the results of your business use of your vehicle you recorded for the base year.
+- Your business use of the vehicle for the year for which you are using the simplified logbook must be within 10% of the results of your business use of the vehicle you recorded for the base year.

 The CRA also says that businesses will have to show that the use of the vehicle in the base year remains representative of its normal use.

-All of these things being true, you would then be able to keep a logbook for just three months and then calculate your business use of vehicle by multiplying the business use as determined in the base year by the ratio of the sample period and base year period, by using this formula:
+If all of these requirements are satisfied, you would then be able to keep a logbook for just three months and then calculate your business use of the vehicle by multiplying the business use as determined in the base year by the ratio of the sample period and base year period, by using this formula:

 (Sample year period % ÷ Base year period %) × Base year annual % = Calculated annual business use

-Suppose that I kept a simplified logbook for the first three months of the year and find that my business use of vehicle percentage is 64%.
+Suppose that you kept a simplified logbook for the first three months of the year and find that your business use of vehicle percentage is 64%.

-I go back to my complete full year mileage log for the 2015 tax year, which I’ve chosen to use as my base year, take a look at the records for January, February and March, and find that my business use of vehicle percentage during that time was 68%.
-My percentage of using my vehicle for business purposes for that entire base year was 70%.
+You go back to your complete full-year mileage log for the 2015 tax year, which you've chosen to use as your base year, look at the records for January, February and March, and find that your business use of vehicle percentage during that time was 68%.
+Your percentage of using your vehicle for business purposes for that entire base year was 70%.

-Then, applying the formula to extrapolate my three months of data in my simplified logbook to cover the entire year:
+Then, applying the formula to extrapolate your three months of data in your simplified logbook to cover the entire year:

 (64% ÷ 68%) x 70% = 65%

-So 65% is the annual business use of vehicle percentage that I am claiming using my simplified logbook data – a figure which will be acceptable to the Canada Revenue Agency because it falls within the 10% allowable range of variation.
+Therefore, 65% is the annual business use of vehicle percentage that you are claiming using your simplified logbook data, a figure that will be acceptable to the CRA because it falls within the 10% allowable range of variation.

 Vehicle Purchase Expenses and Capital Cost Allowance in Canada

-If you have bought a vehicle to use in your business, you will also want to read How to Claim CCA (Capital Cost Allowance) on a Vehicle Bought for Business Use which explains how to write off the cost of your automobile through Capital Cost Allowance.
+If you bought a vehicle to use in your business, you will also want to determine how to claim a capital cost allowance.
+This is important for writing off the cost of your vehicle.